Brightspace/test-reporting-node/docs/report-format.md

 Reports that are generated from test runs via the custom test reporters stored as part of the repository will output a custom format.
-This format allows us to capture all of the desired information consistent way so that the mapping from test run data to back-end storage is easier.
-For details on how data is stored in [AWS Timestream] please see [Storage Schema].
+This format allows us to capture all of the desired information in a consistent way so that the mapping from test run data to back-end storage is easier.
+For details on how data is stored in [AWS Timestream], please see [Storage Schema].

 > [!NOTE]
-  All below JSON is simply a pseudo representation of the actual schemas which are stored in the [`schemas`](../schemas) folder.
+> All JSON below is simply a pseudo representation of the actual schemas which
+> are stored in the [`schemas`](../schemas) folder.

 ## Current